Why Doesn’t My Child Want to Speak Spanish with Me?

 In general, the benefits of being bilingual are not clear to a child caught between two worlds.
-Very often, they will decide that the minority language – the one spoken by fewer people in their daily experience – has to go.
-Two prominent theories about why this happens are (1) due to peer pressure, and (2) the breaking down of the person-language bond.
+Often, they decide that the minority language—the one spoken less in their daily experience—has to go.
+Two prominent theories about why this happens are due to peer pressure and the breaking down of the person-language bond.

 According to Barbara Abdelilah-Bauer, a French linguist, social psychologist, and founder of Café Bilingue, “[Dropping the home language] is something that often happens because children don’t want to be different from their friends at school.”
 In countries like the United States, for example, an average of only 2 out 10 of children are bilingual.
 In other words, the minority of children do not speak English at home.
-Unfortunately, this may contribute to the peer pressure they feel to conform to speaking English all the time as the community language.
+Unfortunately, this may contribute to the peer pressure they feel to conform to speaking English all the time.

 What are other possible reasons they are not speaking Spanish?

-- Discomfort: Make sure your child doesn’t feel pressured to speak Spanish in certain situations.
-This can lead to a sense of embarrassment that becomes associated with the language.
-Also, kids tend to notice if a parent feels uncomfortable speaking a certain language and they will eventually end up feeling the same way toward it.
+Make sure your child doesn’t feel pressured to speak Spanish in certain situations.
+This can lead to associating a sense of embarrassment with the language.
+Also, kids tend to notice if a parent feels uncomfortable speaking a certain language.
+They will eventually end up feeling the same way toward it.

-- Few language resources: Does your child have a rich collection of books, DVDs, board games, computer games, and other language-heavy types of media?
-If not, then it’s time to start gathering as many Spanish-speaking resources as possible and make a space that grabs your child’s attention.
+Does your child have a rich collection of books, DVDs, games, and other language-heavy types of media?
+If not, then it’s time to start gathering as many Spanish-speaking resources as possible.
+Create a space that grabs your child’s attention.

-- Spanish is being learned, not lived: An important fact about language acquisition and usage is that the language must be relevant and meaningful for the child in order for them to use it.
-If it is being taught inside the home instead of being used in a meaningful way, it may lose its sense of purpose and its appeal.
+Language must be relevant and meaningful for the child in order for them to use it.
+Otherwise, the language may lose its purpose and appeal.

-- Not enough exposure: How many hours a week is your child exposed to Spanish-speaking situations?
-If less than 30% of their waking hours are spent in this kind of environment, you may want to consider adding more “living resources” (such as people and family members who only speak Spanish) to their daily life.
+How many hours a week is your child exposed to Spanish-speaking situations?
+If less than 30% of their time is spent in this kind of environment, you may want to consider adding more “living resources” (such as people and family members who only speak Spanish) to their daily life.

-- The parent speaks the community language more often: How often do you find yourself speaking Spanish with your child or with the people in your life?
+How often do you find yourself speaking Spanish with your child or with the people in your life?
 Do you notice that you speak more frequently in the majority or community language?
-This can affect your child’s idea of how necessary or important it is to speak Spanish when another language is more dominant or frequently used.
+When another language is more dominant, it can affect your child’s idea of how important it is to speak Spanish.

 Dormant or Passive Bilingualism?

-While a child may choose to stop speaking Spanish for whatever reason, the good news is that they don’t typically lose their bilingual ability (unless they go years without any practice).
-To be most effective in encouraging a change in the child’s language choice, it’s important to understand whether your child is dormant or passive when it comes to Spanish fluency.
+Even if a child chooses to stop speaking Spanish, the good news is that they don’t typically lose their bilingual ability (unless they go years without practice).
+To most effectively encourage a change in your child’s language choice, it’s important to understand whether your child is dormant or passive when it comes to Spanish fluency.